panzerdp/dmitripavlutin.com/content/posts/2016-09-14-javascript-unicode/index.md

 Now let's ask UTF-16 encoding how `U+0061` should be transformed.
 The encoding specification says that for BPM code point take its hexadecimal number <code>U+<b>0061</b></code> and store it into **one code unit** of 16-bit: `0x0061`.

 As you can see, code points from BPM fit into a single 16-bit code unit.
-It works easy as pie for BPM.
+It works easily as a pie for BPM.

 ### 2.4 Surrogate pairs

 Now let's study a complex case.
 Suppose you want to save an astral code point (from astral planes): *GRINNING FACE* character `😀`.
 This character maps to `U+1F600` code point.

 Because astral code points require 21 bits to save the information, UTF-16 says that you need **two code units** of 16-bit.
-The code point `U+1F600` is split into so called surrogate pair: `0xD83D` (high-surrogate code unit) and `0xDE00` (low-surrogate code unit).
+The code point `U+1F600` is split into so-called surrogate pair: `0xD83D` (high-surrogate code unit) and `0xDE00` (low-surrogate code unit).

 >  **Surrogate pair** is a representation for a single abstract character that consists of a sequence of code units of two 16-bit code units, where the first value of the pair is a **high-surrogate code unit** and the second value is a **low-surrogate code unit**.